*2020 update: This piece was written back in 2015 (the period of my life filled with fucc bois) I’m happily engaged to my real prince charming now*

 Love (serious dating)

-Where is the love then?
+Where is love then?
 Does love still exist?

-I guess there’s still love, just that love is channeled to other aspects of life instead of relationships.
+I guess there’s still love, just that love is channelled to other aspects of life instead of relationships.

 Anyway, that’s all for my views & be reminded that these are merely my rants & personal views.
 Don’t be offended by any of it.
 And as usual, I welcome comments!